openvswitch/ovs/Documentation/internals/contributing/documentation-style.rst

      An exception to this rule is text within code-block elements that cannot be wrapped and links within references.

-- Use spaces for indenation.
+- Use spaces for indentation.

 - Match indentation levels.